bytefish/bytefish.de/blog/spring_boot_multitenancy.md

 ## What Is Multitenancy ##

-As soon as you application has multiple customers you will need to implement some kind of multitenancy for your application.
+As soon as your application has multiple customers you will need to implement some kind of multitenancy for your application.

 Microsoft [writes on multitenant applications]():